AndersDJohnson/splunk-notes/README.md

 ```

-## Filtering out timestamps and low-level JVM (GC, classloader) from messages
+## Filter out timestamps and low-level JVM (GC, classloader) from messages

 ```